xnaught/PresentMon/README-CaptureApplication.md

 The PresentMon capture application creates two CSV files per capture.
 The first records the raw frame data of the capture and is named using the following pattern: "pmcap-[executablename]-YYMMDD-HHMMSS.csv".
 The second CSV file generated is a stats summary file for the capture.
 It includes the duration of the capture, the total number of frames captured, plus the average, minimum, maximum, 99th, 95th and
 90th FPS percentiles.
 The stats file is named using the following pattern: "pmcap-[executablename]-YYMMDD-HHMMSS-stats.csv".
 All files are stored in the user's appdata local directory in the "Intel\PresentMon\Capture" folder.

-### CSV columns

-The PresentMon capture application outputs all of the telemetry provided by the PresentMon Service.
-Please see the following link for all metric definitions:

 ## Implementation